pivotal/docs-platform-automation/docs/tasks.md

 ### update-runtime-config
 This is an _advanced task_.
 Updates a runtime config on the Ops Manager deployed BOSH director.
+The task will interact with the BOSH director (sometimes via SSH tunnel through the Ops Manager), upload BOSH releases, and set a named runtime config.
+This is useful when installing agents on BOSH deployed VMs that don't have a Ops Manager tile.

 === "Task"
     ---excerpt--- "tasks/update-runtime-config"